-Tips to get the most out of the visual editor
+Tips to get the most out of front matter editor in CloudCannon

 Editable regions are a great way give update access to an editor for content you define.
 It’s always a good idea to give editors the smallest scope possible to prevent them from updating things they shouldn’t or breaking the layout.

 For example instead of setting an editable on the whole content

 <div class="content editable"> <h1>Hello World!</h1> <p>Hi there, I'm learning Jekyll</p> <div class="image"> <img src="/pooch.jpeg" alt="Pooch"/> </div> </div>

 Set the editable on each element:

 <div class="content"> <h1 class="editable">Hello World!</h1> <p class="editable">Hi there, I'm learning Jekyll</p> <div class="image"> <img src="/pooch.jpeg" alt="Pooch" class="editable"/> </div> </div>

 This won’t always be possible as you might want the editor to add extra paragraphs.
 If this is the case then try to keep the content inside the

 <div> as simple as possible so it’s paragraphs and images.
 Anything more complex you’ll probably have a better experience using front matter.